|

 How to get there: |

 From the UK – Various European airlines fly to Manila with a typical flight time of 13 - 14 hours.
-Once at Manila, you will have to transfer to your final destination using a selection of internal flights, taxis and boats.
-Palawan's main airport is in Puerto Princesa and there is an airport on Busuanga Island near Coron |
+Once at Manila, you will have to transfer to your final destination using a selection of internal flights, taxis or ferries.
+Busuanga airport near Coron town has a number of flights fly in from Manila daily |

 From Manila we flew south to Coron the following day on a tiny 19 seat Dornier prop jet for nine days diving.
 On the face of it Coron appears to have many of the same types of wreck we had dived previously in Truk however the place itself is totally different - much friendlier, much cheaper and far, far nicer.
 And although there are not many artifacts left on the wrecks now they are still quite superb dives with amazing penetration possibilities.